paavani/fixturetodo/embersteps.md

 ## generate adapter in app

 		$ember g adapter application

 		--it will create the files as follows

 			create app/adapters/application.js

 			create tests/unit/adapters/application-test.js

+##Modifications

+	change the RestAdapter to FixtureAdapter in adapters/application.js

+	add the fixtures to the model class in model/todo.js